+Academic Integrity

-Academic Integrity: The academic community is operated on the basis of honesty, integrity and fair play.
-It is expected that all students, as members of the college community, adhere to the highest levels of academic integrity.
+The academic community is operated on the basis of honesty, integrity and fair play.
+It is the expectation that all students, as members of the college community, adhere to the highest levels of academic integrity.
+This means that students are responsible for submitting their own work.
+Student work must not be plagiarized.
+Students must not cooperate on oral or written examinations or work together one valuated assignments without authorization.
+Students should have high ethical standards and conduct themselves in an appropriate manner.